cdklabs/cdk-hyperledger-fabric-network/API.md

 - *Type:* [`@cdklabs/cdk-hyperledger-fabric-network.HyperledgerFabricUserProps`](#@cdklabs/cdk-hyperledger-fabric-network.HyperledgerFabricUserProps)[]

-List of users to register with Fabric CA.
+List of users to register with Fabric CA Note: enrollAdmin property has to be enabled for registering users.

 ---